dirac-institute/sorcha/docs/installation.rst

 Installing Sorcha in Development Mode
 ---------------------------------------------------------------------

-**This is the installation method for adding/edit sorcha's codebase or for working on/updating sorcha's documentation.**
+**This is the installation method for adding/edit sorcha's codebase, running unit tests, or working on/updating sorcha's documentation.**

 **Step 1** Create a directory to contain the ``Sorcha`` repos::